Inbound Marketing Blog

-How to: Build a B2B Website Strategy That Scores Leads
+How to Build a B2B Website Strategy That Generates Leads

 “Our company has a website.”

-You may have a problem if that’s all you can muster when someone asks you about your online marketing strategy.
+Is that all you can muster when someone asks about your online marketing strategy?
+You may have a problem.

 Perhaps your problem started years ago when you heard you had to have a website to be modern.
 So, you created or redesigned your website with little thought about a business-to-business (B2B) website strategy.
 And now it’s been ages since anyone has updated its content.